St Dunstan's Church, Woking: Shaftesbury Road

 When St Francis School was closed, its site on Shaftesbury Road was not sold, but retained.
 In 2003, the decision was made to develop the site to build a new church that would replace the Our Lady Mother of God church and St Dunstan's on Heathside Crescent.

 In 2006, construction work began.
-In March 2006, Our Lady Mother of God Church was closed in anticipation of the new church being built.
+In March 2006, the church of Our Lady Mother of God in Kingfield was closed in anticipation of the new church being built.
 On 13 July 2006, as part of the redevelopment of parish facilities, Bishop Kieran Conry moved the remains of Fr Plummer to St Edward the Confessor Church in Sutton Green.

 On 8 August 2008, the building was completed and the first Mass was celebrated the next day.
 The new church was dedicated on 22 October 2008 by the Bishop of Arundel and Brighton, Kieran Conry and Cardinal Cormac Murphy – O'Connor.

+The old St Dunstan's church in White Rose Lane was demolished in 2009 and the land lay empty for several years.
+A residential development containing 147 flats and commercial space was constructed on the land and completed in February 2020.
+The development was named Harrington Place after Canon Frank Harrington, the parish priest at St Dunstan's from 1994 until his death in 2018.

 Parish

 The church has a close relationship with St. Dunstan's Primary School.